 Students should complete their thesis/dissertation within a specified time limit.
 The time allowed is defined in this catalog in the section 'Requirements for Degrees', with further information provided in the individual program descriptions.
 A student who will be unable to meet this deadline must file for an extension before his or her time has expired.
 It is the students' responsibility to discuss this matter with their advisor and graduate director and to be aware of the relevant deadlines.
 Extensions will be granted for a period of approximately one year from the date of expiration as determined by the Dean of Graduate Studies and Research and COGS (Committee on Graduate Studies).
-If the student's time expires during the months of June through November, the student should file for an extension before their time expires but no later than November 15th for the December graduation of the following year.
-If the student's time expires during the months of December through May, the student should file for an extension before their time expires but no later than April 15th for the May graduation of the following year.
-The student would also use these filing dates if and when applying for an additional extension.
+If the student's time expires during the months of June through November, the student must file for an extension before the time expires or by November 15th (whichever is earlier) for the December graduation of the following year.
+If the student's time expires during the months of December through May, the student must file for an extension before the time expires is earlier) for the May graduation of the following year.
+Any subsequent extension that is approved will begin on the day after the previous extension expires.